How to Recognize Early Signs of Hearing Loss: What You Need to Know

 Hearing loss can occur for a variety of reasons, and understanding the cause can help you prevent further damage:

-Ear infections or blockages: Chronic ear infections, excessive earwax buildup, or medical conditions like otosclerosis (abnormal bone growth in the ear) can affect your hearing.
+Ear infections or blockages: Chronic ear infections, excessive earwax buildup, or otosclerosis can affect your hearing.

-Ototoxic medications: Some medications, including certain antibiotics, chemotherapy drugs, and high doses of aspirin, can cause hearing loss as a side effect.
+Ototoxic medications: Certain antibiotics, chemotherapy drugs, and high doses of aspirin can cause hearing loss as a side effect.

 What Should You Do if You Notice These Signs?